mendix/m2ee-tools/doc/install-1.md

     Reading package lists...
 Done
     Building dependency tree
     Reading state information...
 Done
-    The following extra packages will be installed: python-httplib2 python-m2ee unzip
+    The following additional packages will be installed: python-httplib2 python-m2ee python-yaml unzip
     Suggested packages:
-      postgresql-client zip
+      zip
-    The following NEW packages will be installed: m2ee-tools python-httplib2 python-m2ee unzip
+    The following NEW packages will be installed: m2ee-tools python-httplib2 python-m2ee python-yaml unzip
-    0 upgraded, 4 newly installed, 0 to remove and 0 not upgraded.
+    0 upgraded, 5 newly installed, 0 to remove and 0 not upgraded.
-    Need to get 336 kB of archives.
+    Need to get 691 kB of archives.
-    After this operation, 826 kB of additional disk space will be used.
+    After this operation, 1,743 kB of additional disk space will be used.
-    Do you want to continue [Y/n]?
+    Do you want to continue?
+[Y/n]
     [...]

 ## Oracle Java JRE or OpenJDK JRE on Debian